jcrist/msgspec/docs/source/usage.rst

 For schema evolution to work smoothly, you need to follow a few guidelines:

-1. Any new fields on a `Struct` must specify default values.
+1. Any new fields on a `msgspec.Struct` must specify default values.
 2. Structs with ``asarray=True`` must not reorder fields, and any new fields must be appended to the end (and have defaults).
 3. Don't change the type annotations for existing messages or fields.